vivalence/AI-Zoo/README.md

 3. **Charting**:
    - Utilize the charting library integrated into the project to add visual data representations.
 Enhancements to existing charts or new chart implementations are encouraged.
+   - You can learn how to do this by following our [guide](/CHARTS.md).

 ### Building and Deployment